This week has been international coaching week, a week where coaching is celebrated around the world.

 This is all possible through the power of coaching, so I am proud of my profession and I celebrate amazing coaches everywhere.
 If you don’t find the right one the first time, keep looking, great coaches are out there and when you work with the right one, you will never look back!

-If you are intrigued and would like to see what coaching can do for you, please book yourself a free sample session, it could be a waste of 30 minutes of your time or it could just change your life.
+If you are intrigued and would like to see what coaching can do for you, please book yourself an introductory session, 30 minutes of your time could just change your life.

 Until next time,